 PHP Foreach Loop

-loop in PHP is used to iterate over arrays or collections.
+The foreach loop in PHP is used to iterate over arrays or collections.
 It is specifically designed for looping through all elements in an array, whether the array has numeric or associative keys.
-This loop simplifies the process of iterating over array elements compared to other types of loops (like for
+This loop simplifies the process of iterating over array elements compared to other types of loops (like for or while).

 -